 But you'll discover lots more: a small ice rink, a Champagne igloo, dozens of Christmas trees - plus larger-than-life-sized plastic Santas, reindeer, and candy canes, and of course lights of all types (including flashing), sizes, and colors everywhere.
 There's even a much-smaller-than-lifesize Eiffel Tower.

-In case you're wondering: yes, it could be kind of tacky - but it's not.
+In case you're wondering: yes, this Christmas Market could be kind of tacky - but it's not.
 Instead, the festive mix captures the joy of the season and joie de vivre.
-Even the giant plastic Santas somehow seems charming.
+Even the giant plastic Santas somehow sees charming.

 Giant ferris wheel at Tuileries Chrismas Market